swiety85/angular2gridster/README.md

 | defaultItemWidth     | defaultWidth        | 1 | Default width of an item when new item (without size) will be pushed to the gridster. |
 | defaultItemHeight     | defaultHeight        | 1 | Default height of an item when new item (without size) will be pushed to the gridster. |

+Removed events on GridsterComponent:
+* gridsterPositionChange
+* resize

+In place of them use new `change` event on GridsterItemComponent.
+More info [here](https://github.com/swiety85/angular2gridster/wiki/API-Documentation#gridsteritemcomponent).

 ## Installation